Nancy Crow quilt art classes

 • Dark values

-Any color (except
+Any color can be

 • GLOWING tones are any colors mixed with yellow and which have a glow coming off the surface.